Ghosts Next Door

 "Rayford?"
 He was incredulous now.
 "Why are you so interested in Rayford?"

-I spared him another strike with the hammer.
+I spared him another squeeze.
 Instead, I gave him a shot to the liver and dropped him to his knees.
 I waited until he got his bearings back before I asked him the same question again.
 "What about Rayford Penn?"

-"That's his grandmother," he was barely able to catch his breath.
+"That's his grandmother," he could barely catch his breath.

 "His grandmother?"
 Something didn't make sense.

 "Over where I was sitting," he said.
-"On the table next to the couch, the two boxes that look like they're from Macy's.
-Open it, you'll see."
+"On the table next to the couch are the two boxes that look like they're from Macy's.
+Open it...you'll see."

 I gave him the once over.
 I had to double-check to make sure that I tied him up securely.
 I can only imagine what was going through his mind.
-He must have been waiting for a reaction but must have been disappointed when he heard nothing.
-However, he didn't seem surprised when I came back into the kitchen.
+He must have been waiting for a reaction but was disappointed when he heard nothing.
+However, he didn't seem surprised when I returned to the kitchen.
 "There's skeletal remains in both of those boxes."

 "I know," he nodded.
 "I know, it doesn't make sense, but what you saw was Rayford's grandmother and the wife of those two men.
 This is what I do, I find the remains of missing people, and I contact the families and have them meet me here, where I resurrect them to flesh and blood.
 It only lasts for a minute.
 People always want that minute to tell their loved ones how they feel or to hold them one last time.
 You'll be surprised how much they're willing to pay for that experience.
 So that's what I do.
 I'm not hurting anyone.
 I'm just giving people closure."